 If there is a conflict between the remote and local

-versions of the omegat.project
+versions of the omegat.project file and the

 local version is overwritten, OmegaT creates a backup file

-called omegat.project.YYYYMMDDhhmm.bak
+called omegat.project.YYYYMMDDhhmm.bak.

 OmegaT creates up to ten backup files, and older backups